-If you wish to appeal a denied Pre-Service Request for Benefits, concurrent claim, or Post-Service Claim, or appeal a rescission of coverage you or your Authorized Representative must submit your appeal within 180 days of receiving the adverse benefit determination.
+If you wish to appeal a denied Pre-Service Request for Benefits, concurrent claim, or Post-Service Claim, you or your Authorized Representative must submit your appeal within 180 days of receiving the adverse benefit determination.
 Appeals can be submitted in writing via mail, fax, or secure message within your Blue Access for Members account.
-You may also initiate an appeal verbally by calling a BCBSTX Personal Health Assistant at (800) 252-8039.
-The following information should be provided: the Participant's name and ID number as shown on the Consumer Directed HealthSelect medical ID card;
+You may also initiate an appeal verbally by calling a BCBSX Personal Health Assistant at (800) 252-8039 (TTY: 711).
+The following information should be provided: the Participant's name and ID number as shown on the Consumer Directed HealthSelect medical ID card:

-- the Provider's name; - the date of medical service; - the reason you disagree with the denial; and - any documentation or other written information to support your appeal.
+- the Provider's name; - the date of medical service: - the reason you disagree with the denial; and - any documentation or other written information to support your appeal.